svdavid/NEUS642/README.md

 * Preparation of an exercise for at least one session

 ### Developing an exercise
-All exercises will follow the format established in the original OHSU Python Neurobootcamp (days 2 through 4) and previous years' meetings of NEUS642.
-Notebooks from these previous iterations of the course are available in the[notebook archive](https://github.com/svdavid/NEUS642/tree/master/notebooks/archive) of the current course repository.
+All exercises will follow the format established in the original OHSU Python Neurobootcamp and previous years' meetings of NEUS 642.
+Notebooks from these previous iterations of the course are available in the [notebook archive](https://github.com/svdavid/NEUS642/tree/master/notebooks/archive) of the current course repository.

 Material for this course will be made freely available as a learning resource for future scientists, both at OHSU and elsewhere.
 Therefore, we ask that all datasets and materials be licensed under a [Creative Commons](https://creativecommons.org) license and the [BSD license](https://opensource.org/licenses/BSD-3-Clause).

 You'll be asked to develop a 90-minute exercise based on a dataset you'd like to work with.
 This dataset can be from your own work or obtained from a lab.
 The exercise will be formatted as a Jupyter Notebook and uploaded to the [NEUS642 webpage](https://github.com/svdavid/NEUS642) prior to the start of class.
 If you require additional third-party packages for running the exercise, please check with the course instructors so that instructions for installing the packages can be provided to students in advance.